- Home

 Homeowners who lose money in builder disputes don't usually lose it because the builder was terrible.
 They lose it because they chose the wrong resolution mechanism, acted too late, or had no evidence to back up their claim.
 A site diary full of dated photos beats a verbal complaint every time.
 A mediation that costs £500 beats a court case that costs £5,000.
 And knowing that you have six years to bring a claim is useless if your evidence has gone cold after two.

-This guide assumes you have a written contract in place, as covered in contracts and payment schedules.
+Everything below assumes you have a written contract in place, as covered in contracts and payment schedules.
 Without one, your legal position is weaker (though not hopeless).
 It also assumes you've been keeping a site diary and written records, as covered in managing your builder relationship.
 If you haven't, start now.
 Whatever records you can create from this point forward will still help.

 Premium content — unlock with an Access Pass